EhsanGharibNezhad/EhsanGharibNezhad/README.md

 <h2> 💻 💼 About Me : </h2>

 Hello,\
 I'm a passionate __Data scientist__ at NASA space administration.
 I love how machine learning has leveraged our life.
-My 4+ years of work experience after PhD gave me this great opportunity to work on a variety of exciting projects ranging from deploying and training ML models, analyzing telescope datasets to visializating the findings and reporting them to technical and non-technical audiance.
-This way I share the joy of insights driven from the data with others.
+Over the past four years after my PhD, I had this great opportunity to work on a variety of exciting projects ranging from deploying and training ML models, analyzing telescope datasets to visializating the findings and reporting them to technical and non-technical audiance.
+This way I share the joy of having insights driven from the data with others.

 [![](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ehsan-gharib-nezhad/)
 [![](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/exoEhsan)